educatorpanda/beautiful-jekyll/_posts/Job-opportunities-in-Artificial-Intelligence.md

 * [Research Scientist](#research-scientist)
 * [Robotics Engineer](#robotics-engineer)

-So, if careers in artificial intelligence appeal to you and you want a piece of the AI pie, what kind of jobs should you start looking for?
+So, if careers in Artificial Intelligence appeal to you and you want a piece of the AI pie, what kind of jobs should you start looking for?
 What skills would you need to get hired?
 Let’s take a closer look.

 ### Data Scientist